William Scharf: Influences and style

 Scharf worked with Mark Rothko, and was influenced by his color field paintings; other influences include the surrealist painter Arshile Gorky and the artists Willem de Kooning, Jackson Pollock and Hans Hofmann.
+Scharf's style draws on these influences to create compositions of organic and geometric shapes, that are immediately recognizable.

 In 1964 Scharf assisted Rothko on preliminary studies for the Rothko Chapel in Houston.

-Scharf's style draws on these influences to create compositions of organic and geometric shapes, that are immediately recognizable.

-On the Hollis Taggart Gallery website his work is described as follows:"Scharf combines virtuoso paint handling, vibrant color, and rich symbolic language in canvases that engage the viewer in a transcendent and emotional dialogue.
+On the Hollis Taggart Gallery website his work is described as follows:

+"Scharf combines virtuoso paint handling, vibrant color, and rich symbolic language in canvases that engage the viewer in a transcendent and emotional dialogue.

 This dialogue is accomplished in part through recurring symbols, which allude to hidden, mysterious narratives.

-Scharf plumbs the psychological wells of collective myths for symbolic content: the crown of thorns, the ladder, the fish, and the cross can be found throughout, functioning not, as one might expect, as religious symbols, but rather as a means through which to access a deeper, symbolic level of visual communication."Writing in Art Forum in 2018, Christopher Rothko described Scharf as:"A virtuoso with a brush and pen, Scharf created works striking for both their resplendent color and bold gestural elements.
-But he was also a profoundly scholarly painter, drawing omnivorously upon symbols and themes from across art history as well as literature and distilling them into studiously balanced wholes."A history of Scharf's exhibits include San Francisco Art Institute (1969), the Pepperdine University's Frederick R. Weisman Museum of Art (2001), and Richard York Gallery in New York City (2004)., as well as a number of galleries, including the Anita Shapolsky Gallery, and Meredith Ward Fine Art Gallery.
+Scharf plumbs the psychological wells of collective myths for symbolic content: the crown of thorns, the ladder, the fish, and the cross can be found throughout, functioning not, as one might expect, as religious symbols, but rather as a means through which to access a deeper, symbolic level of visual communication."

+Writing in Artforum in 2018, Christopher Rothko described Scharf as:

+"A virtuoso with a brush and pen, Scharf created works striking for both their resplendent color and bold gestural elements.
+But he was also a profoundly scholarly painter, drawing omnivorously upon symbols and themes from across art history as well as literature and distilling them into studiously balanced wholes."

+A history of Scharf's exhibits include San Francisco Art Institute (1969), the Pepperdine University's Frederick R. Weisman Museum of Art (2001), and Richard York Gallery in New York City (2004), as well as a number of galleries, including the Anita Shapolsky Gallery, and Meredith Ward Fine Art Gallery.

 He is currently represented by the Hollis Taggart Gallery in New York City.